ABS - See Annual Benefits Statement.

 Ordinary Disability Retirement - A retirement plan available to certain eligible members, who have become physically and/or mentally incapable of performing their work duties.

 Outside Teaching Service - The sum of credited teaching or pedagogical supervisory service that Tier I members rendered on a regular per-annum basis in a school or college not maintained by the City of New York.
 Tier I members may apply to purchase this service within four years of joining TRS or attaining Tier I status.

-Passport Funds - The family of six investment choices available to TRS members who participate in our TDA Program.
+Passport Funds - The family of eight investment choices available to TRS members who participate in our TDA Program.
 The Passport Funds are also available to Tier I and II members to invest their QPP accumulations.
-The six Passport Funds are the Fixed Return Fund, the Diversified Equity Fund, the Balanced Fund, the International Equity Fund, the Inflation Protection Fund, the Sustainable Equity Fund, the U.S Equity Index Fund, and the International Equity Index Fund.
+The eight Passport Funds are the Fixed Return Fund, the Diversified Equity Fund, the Balanced Fund, the International Equity Fund, the Inflation Protection Fund, the Sustainable Equity Fund, the U.S Equity Index Fund, and the International Equity Index Fund.